unitaryfund/unitary.fund/src/content/blog/2023_collisions.md

 ## A quantum-only approach based on collisions

 Is it possible to distinguish quantum samples from trivial uniform samples **without using any classical computing**?
-In our recent work[^1], we show that counting the number of repeated bitstrings (which we call *collisions*, borrowing a rigorous term from statistics) can be a very straightforward way of doing it.
+In our recent work[^1], we show that counting the number of repeated bitstrings (also called *collisions* in statistics) can be a very straightforward way of doing it.
 Indeed, it turns out that samples obtained from a pure random state tend to have more collisions with respect to samples drawn from the uniform distribution.

-Basically, all we need to do to verify that a quantum computer is behaving "quantum", is to run a multiple instances (*shots*) of a program that has this random bitstrings as outcomes and then check how many of the results are actually exactly the same.
+Basically, all we need to do to verify that a quantum computer is behaving in a "quantum" way is running a random quantum circuit many times checking if the number of observed repeated outcomes is larger than the expected number of collisions for the uniform distribution.

 For example, when measuring a random state of _n=16_ qubits with _N=10<sup>4</sup>_ shots, the expected number of collisions is ≃1324.
 For the uniform distribution over _2<sup>16</sup>_ bitstrings instead, the expected number of collisions in _N_ samples is ≃726.
 The below figure, extracted from the paper, is a numerical simulation of the number of observed collisions for different values of _N_.